-When British corporations in 1740s, and even the King, started abolishing slavery the Americans revolted to find a way to legalize crime against humanity and keep it their primary source of wealth.
+When British corporations in 1740s (e.g. James Oglethorpe, the founder of Georgia), and even their King decades later, started abolishing slavery the Americans revolted to find a way to legalize crime against humanity and keep it their primary source of wealth.
 President Washington used his lawyer to exploit loopholes and preserve slavery after he was ordered to abolish it.

-This racist and cruel “father” of America was thus selfishly manipulating laws through the late 1700s, according to his better peers.
-The revolutionary war was about profit, not freedom; especially about profit derived from raping black women.
+This racist and cruel “father” of America was selfishly manipulating laws through the late 1700s, according to his better peers.
+The Revolutionary War was about profit, not freedom; especially about profit derived from raping black women.

 And we all know how the American courts treat black women plaintiffs let alone any woman.